Cyprus

 Cypriot Ttavas Slow Cooked Dish

-The main feature of Ttavas is its use of minimal but high-quality ingredients, allowing the natural flavours to shine through.
+The main feature of Ttavas is the use of minimal but high-quality ingredients, allowing the natural flavours to shine through.
 The lamb, the most traditional meat used in the dish, is often bone-in, which helps deepen the flavour during the long cooking process.
 However, some variations use beef, chicken, or even pork.
 The meat is cut into large chunks and layered in a clay pot or heavy-duty ovenproof dish, known as a “Ttavas” in the Cypriot dialect, from which the dish takes its name.

 A Dish Rich in Flavour and Taste

 Onions are generously added in large, rustic slices, along with rice or potatoes as a base to soak up the juices.
-Fresh or canned tomatoes are added to create a thick, hearty sauce that envelops the meat.
-Key spices like cinnamon, cumin, and allspice give Ttavas its warm, aromatic profile, and bay leaves are often included for an added depth of flavour.
+Fresh tomatoes are added to create a thick, hearty sauce that envelops the meat.
+Key spices like cinnamon, cumin, and allspice give Ttavas its warm, aromatic taste, and bay leaves are often included for an added depth of flavour.
 Sometimes garlic is added, but traditionally, the dish keeps the seasoning simple to let the lamb’s natural richness dominate.

 Slow-cooked for Several Hours